 • Final exams are not to exceed 120 minutes.

-Students needing additional time as verified by Student Disability Resources (SDR) staff should be accommodated through the SDR office by using the Exam Accommodation Referral Form.
-(Note: The Blackboard test options allow for the inclusion of “Test Availability Exceptions” that make it possible to provide these students with additional time.)
+Students needing additional time as verified by Student Accessibility Services (SAS) staff should be accommodated through the SDR office by using the Exam Accommodation Referral Form.
+(Note: The Canvas test options allow for the inclusion of “Test Availability Exceptions” that make it possible to provide these students with additional time.)

 - Length of time exam window will be available to students.